kishan2107/ECKit/README.md

 ## Note
-The ECKit team is currently using LESS for building ECKit.
-We will be upgrading to Sass instead.
+The ECKit team is currently using SCSS for building ECKit.

 When is comes to development, we currently work using the 12col then go to the 16 and 24.